October 1, 2024

 Definitions under the Washington State Criminal Code

-The University prohibits the crimes of dating violence, domestic violence, sexual assault, and stalking as defined in the Clery Act.
+The University prohibits the crimes of dating violence, domestic violence, hazing, sexual assault, and stalking as defined in the Clery Act.
 Additionally, these behaviors may be crimes in Washington State.
 Following are the relevant definitions under the criminal code:

 Sexual Assault and Consent